 A good rule of thumb is if you don’t want end-users to self-remediate (or it’s a problem they can’t solve on their own), then you should make it a registration requirement.
 An example of this would be checking if the device is enrolled in the organization’s MDM provider.

-When an end-user attempts to register a device that does not meet all of the listed checks, they will see a screen like the following:
+When an end-user attempts to register a device that does not pass all of the listed Checks, they will see a screen like the following:

-By default, Kolide will only allow the person who registered a device to use it for device trust authentication.
+By default, Kolide allows only the person who registered a device to use it for device trust authentication.
 If a different person attempts to use the device to sign into a protected resource, they will see the following screen: